 displays tides for the closest location.
 Both info sources show

 time of sunrise/set and tidal height information.

-or
+For Sun or

 Moon Rise/Set Table see this U.S.Naval Observatory site.

 The water temperature of Long Island Sound is mild to warm from

 June through October, with temperatures from the low-60's to